 The key source of estimation uncertainty relates to the Company's investment in Group companies, and is stated in the Company's separate financial statements at cost less impairment losses, if any.
 Impairment losses are determined with reference to the investment's fair value less estimated costs of disposal.
-Fair value is derived from the subsidiaries', and their subsidiaries', net assets at the balance sheet date.
 Investment properties held by the subsidiary companies are supported by independent valuation.
 Judgements and assumptions associated with the property values of the investments held by the subsidiary companies are detailed in the Group financial statements.